 I have to admit… I discovered the Therme Bucuresti by accident.
 Actually I didn’t even know this place before going to Bucharest.
 I’ve been to Budapest before, and I spent an afternoon enjoying the Szechenyi baths there.
 They’re quite popular and I knew about the place.
 But I didn’t know we could also find thermal baths in Bucharest.
 Seeing an appealing ad in the street, is basically what made me want to go there.
 I was like “Let’s give it a try!”
 Time to relax after visiting the palace of the Parliament!
 Let’s go visit the Therme Bucuresti in Bucharest!

 So yeah, a simple ad I saw on a billboard in the street, convinced me to check out the place.
-On google maps, it says Therme Bucuresti is right in the city center, subway station “Piata Romana”.
-Once I get there, I don’t see the place.
-I ask people around me, but Therme Bucuresti doesn’t ring a bell with them.
-I finally see a bus stop slighty different from all the other ones.
-All right I finally get it… Google maps pointed me to the shuttle going to therme Bucuresti, but not the place itself.
+On Google Maps, it says Therme Bucuresti is right in the city center, subway station “Piata Romana”.
+Once I got there, I didn’t see the place.
+I asked people around me, but Therme Bucuresti didn’t ring a bell with them.
+I finally saw a bus stop slighty different from all the other ones.
+All right I finally got it… Google maps pointed me to the shuttle going to therme Bucuresti, but not the place itself.

 Therme Bucuresti is divided in three main parts, Elysium, The Palm and Galaxy.
 Elysium is on the second floor.
 This is where you’re going to find the saunas.
 There’s also a pool, three massage studios and also an outdoor restaurant.
 You can take a dip in the small pool, and relax there.